All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Analogues

-In case of food poisoning, doctors recommend taking activated charcoal (Sorbex, Karbaktin, Ultrasorb) or sorbents with polyvinylpyrrolidone - Povidone, Enterosorb (which begin to act a quarter of an hour after ingestion).
+In case of food poisoning, doctors recommend taking activated charcoal (Sorbex, Carbactin, Ultrasorb) or sorbents with polyvinylpyrrolidone - Povidone, Enterosorb (which begin to act a quarter of an hour after taking).

-Enterosorbents such as Enterosgel or Enteroactin (containing polymethylsiloxane polyhydrate) can be considered analogues of Smecta; Polysorb (with colloidal silicon dioxide); Atoxil, Alfasorb, Sorboxan (based on silicon dioxide in the form of a fine powder); Polifan and Polyphelan (with hydrolytic lignin as an active ingredient).
+Smecta's analogues include enterosorbents such as Enterosgel or Enteroactin (containing polymethylsiloxane polyhydrate); Polysorb (with colloidal silicon dioxide); Atoxil, Alfasorb, Sorboxan (based on silicon dioxide in the form of a highly dispersed powder); Polyfan and Polyphelan (with hydrolytic lignin as an active ingredient).

 See also - Help with food poisoning

-Pancreatin, Creon, Festal, Enzistal or Mezim tablets are not used for poisoning, since these agents containing enzymes (lipase, α-amylase, protease, trypsin, chymotrypsin) are used for digestive disorders associated with a decrease in the production of pancreatic enzymes associated with functional pancreatic insufficiency.
+Pancreatin, Creon, Festal, Enzistal or Mezim tablets are not used in cases of poisoning, since these drugs, which contain enzymes (lipase, α-amylase, protease, trypsin, chymotrypsin), are used for digestive disorders associated with decreased production of pancreatic enzymes associated with functional insufficiency of the pancreas.

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Smekta in case of poisoning" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Smecta for poisoning" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.